 Condado is a swanky strip of beach on the northern edge of San Juan, full of trendy nightspots, clubs, bars, casinos, shops and contemporary restaurants.
 Less historical and more touristy than Old San Juan, Condado is the place to be if you want to party, shop and dine.

 Check out the San Juan Philharmonic Chorale when you visit Puerto Rico.
 This critically acclaimed group has collaborated with world-renowned conductors and musicians.
-Or take in one of Puerto Rico Symphony Orchestra’s 76 ground-breaking performances in their 48-week season.
+Or take in one of Puerto Rico Symphony Orchestra’s ground-breaking performances during the season.
 In February and March, soak up international performances at the annual Casals Festival.

-Alongside the San Geronimo Fort next to the hotel, discover El Morro in Old San Juan, an impressive structure with 140ft walls, said to be the oldest Spanish fort in the New World.
+Along with the San Gerónimo Fort next to the Resort, discover El Morro in Old San Juan, an impressive structure with 140ft walls, said to be the oldest Spanish fort in the New World.
 Tour Casa Blanca and La Fortaleza – historic mansions and residences dating back to the 16th century.

-Watch tropical fish, giant turtles and dolphins on a kayaking, canoeing or catamaran tour.
+Watch tropical fish and giant turtles on a kayaking, canoeing or catamaran tour.
 Take a breathtaking journey into Angels Cave, an underground cave with natural pools and calcite formations.
 Join a snorkeling tour to Gilligan’s Island or hike into the spectacular El Yunque Rainforest.
 Get the adrenalin pumping at Toro Verde, on the record-breaking zipline above the rainforest.

 Stroll through Museo de Arte de Puerto Rico, one of the most celebrated art museums in the Caribbean, or Museo de Arte Contemporaneo to view some avant-garde artworks.
 Galeria Nacional is a former 16th century convent, now an art gallery featuring work from Puerto Rican artists from the 18th century onwards.
 Perfect for book lovers, Casa del Libro has an impressive collection of more than 5000 manuscripts and texts.

 From high-end boutiques to bargain outlets, San Juan is a shopper’s paradise.
 Visit the Mall of San Juan, a premier shopping destination featuring Saks Fifth Avenue and Nordstrom or Plaza Las Americas, the largest shopping mall in the Caribbean.
 Enjoy some high-street shopping at Puerto Rico Premium Outlets, featuring Michael Kors, Nike, Gap and more.
-Bargain-hunting heaven awaits at Route 66, with brands including Tommy Hilfiger, Calvin Klein and Kenneth Cole on offer.
+A bargain-hunting heaven awaits at The Outlet at Route 66, with brands including Tommy Hilfiger, Calvin Klein and Kenneth Cole on offer.